ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Authentik.md

 4. Once all containers are started, go to `https://authentik.< domain >/if/flow/initial-setup/` to create the initial user and password to continue Authentik setup (if you changed the `proxy_host_rule` value for the authentik container, use that subdomain instead)

-5. Configure an Application Provider within Authentik
+5. Configure an Application and Provider within Authentik

     a.
 Login